AlaskaAirlines/auro-drawer/demo/api.md

 </auro-drawer>
 ```
 <!-- AURO-GENERATED-CONTENT:END -->
 </auro-accordion>

 ### Modal and Size Options

 The auro-drawer supports a modal drawer state that will lock a user into interacting with the `modal` drawer.
 To activate, use the modal attribute.

-When using this state, the modal drawer must include a button action to dismiss the modal dialog as the closing icon will not be available and the user will not be able to click outside the modal drawer to dismiss.
+When using this state, the modal drawer must include a button action to dismiss the modal drawer as the closing icon will not be available and the user will not be able to click outside the modal drawer to dismiss.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/modal.html) -->